bilaltariq/Cloud-Source-Challenge/README.md

 The project is part of Cloud Source Assignment.

 # How to set up and run the data pipeline?
-Clone the git repository and run main.py.
-Just need to make sure the 'sales_data.csv' is available in current working directory.
+Clone the Git repository and execute main.py.
+Ensure that 'sales_data.csv' is available in the Inputs folder (it is present by default).

 # Code Structure
 The project is divided into four class.
-1. main.py: This class is the point where our program will start to run.
+1. main.py: This class serves as the starting point for our program.
-2. database.py: Since we are using sqlite3 as our datatase, this class have dynamic method to creating tables, inserting datatables and select data from database.
+2. database.py: Utilizing SQLite3 as our database, this class dynamically handles table creation, data insertion, and data retrieval from the database
 3. datasources.py: This class gets data from all data sources i.e. Sales Data, Users Data and Weather Data.
 4. transform.py: This class uses the data from datasources.py and transforms/make the data is more relational form.
 5. querymgmt.py: This class consists of all queries that are request, as part of the project.
 It uses final table that is created after transformation of all three data sources.